whalebone/wb-docs/en/data_analysis.rst

    hour time frame.
 For this reason, a query might not be available on the portal even though it has been resolved.

-You can watch step-by-step video guide below:
+You can watch step-by-step video guide `here. <https://docs.whalebone.io/en/latest/video_guides.html#dns-traffic>``

-.. raw:: html

-   <iframe width="560" height="315" src="https://www.youtube.com/embed/Qgj-fUHS5qg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-|

 Below are some of the most useful filtering options of the available data will be described.

 How to view all queries of a specific type